 Dropbox also comes with great integrations as well.
 You’ll be able to connect with tools and solutions you likely already use in your daily life and at the office such as:

 And more.
 They even offer a tool called Dropbox Paper which allows you to collaborate with your team on an automatically synced platform.

 Prices start free—but you only get 2 GB with that plan.
 That’s easily the lowest of anyone on the list by a wide margin.
-If you’re looking for a free plan, I highly suggest you look elsewhere (cough Google Drive cough).
+If you’re looking for a free plan, we highly suggest you look elsewhere (cough Google Drive cough).

 Paid plans start at $9.99/month which gives you 2 TB of data storage.
 You read that right.
 It’s a massive leap from 2 GB but you’ll be getting a TON more storage as well as features like Smart Sync, camera upload, and 30-day account rewind.

 How to choose the best cloud storage service